MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/index.md

 The guides demonstrate how to implement a governance MVP.
 From there, each guide shows how the cloud governance team can work ahead of the cloud adoption teams as a partner to accelerate adoption efforts.
 The Cloud Adoption Framework governance model guides the application of governance from foundation through subsequent improvements and evolutions.

 To begin a governance journey, choose one of the two options below.
 The options are based on synthesized customer experiences.
 The titles are based on the complexity of the enterprise for ease of navigation.
-However, the reader's decision may be more complex.
+Your decision may be more complex.
 The following tables outline the differences between the two options.

 <!-- TODO: Refactor VDC content below. -->
 <!-- docsTest:ignore "Azure Virtual Datacenter" -->